Skip to main content

 Adjusts the gain of the incoming signal.

-If Maschine is running as a plug-in, the external stereo inputs Ext.
-14 available in the Source selector of the MAIN section will correspond to virtual inputs in your host.
+If Maschine is running as a plug-in in a DAW, the external stereo inputs In 18 available in the Source selector of the Audio section will correspond to virtual inputs in your DAW.
 This allows you to send mixer channels from your DAW to individual Sounds within Maschine, for example.
-Please refer to your host documentation to know how to route signals to the virtual audio inputs of your Maschine plug-in.
+Refer to your DAW documentation to know how to route signals to the virtual audio inputs of the Maschine plug-in.

-Configuring External Inputs for Sounds in Mix View
+Configuring external audio inputs for Sounds in Mix view

 You can also easily send external audio to Sounds in Maschine’s Mixer: